Spain to trial mixing COVID-19 vaccines after restricting AstraZeneca shot

 “The study’s objective is...to determine within 28 days whether a second dose of the Pfizer vaccine can be given to patients who have received the AstraZeneca vaccine,” he said.

-A British study on mixing vaccines was expanded last week to include shots made by Moderna (MRNA.O) and Novavax (NVAX.O), while France and Germany are considering giving an alternative to under 60s who received a first dose of AstraZeneca. read more
+A British study on mixing vaccines was expanded last week to include shots made by Moderna and Novavax, while France and Germany are considering giving an alternative to under 60s who received a first dose of AstraZeneca.

 Separately, Spain’s El Mundo newspaper reported the health ministry was considering delaying second doses for under 80-year-olds to maximise the number of people who received at least one injection.